Social media sharing is a big thing nowadays.

 Is it because your life is not exciting enough?
 Or interesting enough?
 Or cool enough?

-Don’t you think that Instead of uploading photos to social media, you should work on your life?
+Don’t you think that Instead of uploading photos or reels to social media, you should work on your life?

-I know a couple who upload their pictures on social media like crazy.
-No, seriously.
+By the way, I know a couple who upload their pictures on social media like crazy.
 If they sipped tea, people must know.
 If they stop by a highway restaurant, the people have the right to know.
 And if they just felt romantic in each other’s arms, everybody should know.
+It’s insane.

-Sorry.
-The nation does not want to know.
 Please, keep your life to yourself.
-Instead, do something worthwhile.
-Here are some ideas:
+And, Instead, do something worthwhile:

 - Go for a jog

-- Tend your plants. (don’t tell me you don’t have plants)
+- Tend your plants. (don’t tell me you don’t have any)

 - Clean your street